openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-threads-scheduling.rst

 .. note::

-    Both P-cores and E-cores are used for Latency Hint on Intel® Core™ Ultra Processors with Windows, except for large language models.
+    Both P-cores and E-cores are used for the Latency Hint on Intel® Core™ Ultra Processors on Windows, except in the case of large language models.

 Throughput Hint on Hybrid Core Systems
 ######################################